Recent News & Findings

 Webinar

-APMI Partners will be holding a webinar conference from Singapore on Friday 1st November, solely focussed on social research in Asia.
+APMI Partners will be holding our final webinar conference for 2024 from Singapore on the 13th December, focussed on behavioural economics.

-Speakers will include several partners and staff, leading global social researchers and academics, plus senior managers from ASEAN, The Asian Development Bank and the World Health Organization.
+Speakers will include several partners and staff, leading academics from within the Asia Pacific region, plus senior executives from the Asian Development Bank, Adam Smith International and the Singapore government.

-This conference is suitable for government, not-for-profit and other organizations involved in conducting and implementing social research.
+This webinar is suitable for senior level managers involved in planning, conducting and the implementation of economic research, market research and social research.

 To register your interest, please contact: events@apmipartners.com